10 of the Most Popular Podcasts and What You Can Learn From Them

 Understanding your audience is one part of the puzzle.
 However, if your show is not produced well, that can be a problem for listeners who are looking for a compelling auditory experience.
 On the other hand, if you’re worried about a lack of interesting guests – don’t be.
 Many of the shows on our list never feature them.

 Some of the best shows also keep their listeners engaged through a dedicated podcast website.
+We see that in most of the successful podcasts, and so it’s recommended to all podcasts to have a dedicated website with a custom domain.
+Podcasters often choose from multiple platforms like WordPress, Squarespace, Wix or Podcastpage.io.
 Here at SecondLineThemes, we make it easy to create an outstanding online experience for your followers with our professional podcast themes for WordPress!